Need Money for Christmas?

 Try selling some of the stuff you have, but don’t need, on eBay or Craigslist.
 Remember that one person’s junk is more often than not another person’s treasure.
 And since everyone is looking to cut their budgets this year, used goods are hotter than ever.

-Get money for the things that you’ve got sitting around your house to try and avoid taking more drastic measures, like resorting to taking out a holiday loan.
+Get money for the things that you’ve got sitting around your house to try and avoid taking more drastic measures, like resorting to taking out a holiday loan in 2015.
 If you aren’t into e-retail, then remember that pawn shops and auto pawn dealers can also provide you with reliable Christmas cash loans, but realize that you’ll have to pay them back with interest.

 If you do have things to sell that are at least half-way decent, it’s highly likely that someone on either eBay or Craigslist is going to make you an offer.
 And if you do end up going the Pawn Shop route, make sure to keep in mind that once you sign on the dotted line it may be the last time you ever see that flat screen TV, guitar or beloved family heirloom you just pawned to pay for Christmas presents.